dunbit/dunbit.com-webpage/content/blog/technicall-due-diligence.md

 ## What is Technical Due Diligence?

-If you work in an IT you have been part of a Technical Due Diligence (a.k.a Technical Assessment).
+If you work in an IT you have most likely been part of a Technical Due Diligence (a.k.a Technical Assessment).

 It is a process of evaluation of your company: